cscamacho/odin-recipes/README.md

-This is my first project with The Odin Project.
+This is my first project.
 This consists of my own drink recipes created using HTML.